How Many Kids Are in Foster Care in the US? Understanding Adoption Statistics by Race

 Exit Patterns from Foster Care

-Exploring Adoption Timelines and Disparities: Who Waits the Longest?
+Adoption Statistics by Race: Who Waits the Longest?

-When we look at the numbers of children waiting to be adopted as of September 30, 2022, we see a clear pattern of disproportionality among different racial groups:
+When we look at the 70,421 children with a permanency plan for adoption as of September 30, 2024, we see a clear pattern of disproportionality

 Adoption Outcomes: A Closer Look

 The dynamics of adoption don't always reflect the diversity of children entering foster care.
-Here's how the adoption rates break down:
+According to the FFY 2024 AFCARS Report, here is how the racial breakdown of children who exited care to adoption looks:

 What Does This Mean?